observeinc/manifests/README.md

 EOF

 kubectl apply -k $EXAMPLE_DIR

+# Of if you prefer using kustomize directly...
+kustomize build $EXAMPLE_DIR | kubectl apply -f -
 ```

 You can version control your kustomized directory while tracking upstream changes through the use of branch tags.